fcarta29/tanzu-service-mesh-poc/scenarios/sc02-cluster-onboarding/sc02-tc03-onboard-tsm-api.md

 # SC02-TC03: Environment Setup & Validation - Validate TSM console accessible

-This scenario is designed to help validate that the current testing environment is setup properly and ready for Tanzu Service Mesh test cases.
+This scenario captures how demonstrate how a Kubernetes cluster can be onboarded to Tanzu Service Mesh (TSM).

 ---

 ## Test Case Summary

-This test case procedure validates the Tanzu Service Mesh (TSM) console is accessible.
+This scenario test case captures how to onboard a Kubernetes cluster to Tanzu Service Mesh (TSM) with REST API Calls.
+This is useful for those looking to automate their Kubernetes cluster onboarding.

 ---